-Local-Allows a subscriber to change its local service provider and retain its phone number.
+Number portability allows a subscriber to change its local service provider and retain its phone number.
 See also Local Number Portability

 A three character numeric code that indicates the calling area in which the call originated or terminated.
-The NXX is used in conjunction with the NPA to determine the end office.
+An NXX is used with the NPA to determine the end office.

 – O –

 Operating Company Number is also known as OCN.
 This is the code used to identify a telephone company.

 Open Data Interface is also known as ODI.
-It is the specification developed by Novell for supporting
+It is the specification developed by Novell for supporting different adapters.

-A LEC feature allowing a call to ring on up to 2 additional phones simultaneously.
-The first phone to answer the call is connected.
-This allows only one number for various lines to be remembered by caller.
+One reach is a LEC feature allowing a call to ring on up to 2 additional phones simultaneously.
+The first phone to answer the call is connected thus, reducing the number of various lines to be remembered by caller.

 Dial zero from your phone to reach the LEC operator and OO to reach the IXC operator.